nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * A patient can have any number of tags (including 0).
 * A patient can have any number of home-visit date and slot (including 0).
 * Date and slot need to be in the format of `yyyy-MM-dd,SLOT_NUMBER`, eg `2022-11-11,2`.
-* The slot timing is fixed and slot is range from 10am to 4pm.
+* The slot timing is fixed and slots are only from 10am to 4pm.
 * **Slot 1: 10am, Slot 2: 12pm, Slot 3: 2pm, Slot 4: 4pm.** The `SLOT_NUMBER` can only be from 1 to 4.
 * To add a patient, type `c/P` specifically.